ad-1/Algorithms/README.md

 ## Knight's Tour

-A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square only once.
+A knight's tour is a sequence of moves of a knight on an N*N chessboard such that the knight visits every square only once.

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/da/Knight%27s_tour_anim_2.gif" alt="knights tour" width="250"/>

 ## Rat in the Maze

 In this problem, there is a given maze of size N x N. The source and the destination location is top-left cell and bottom right cell respectively.
+The objective is the find the path from the source to the destination if one exists.

 <img src="https://www.geeksforgeeks.org/wp-content/uploads/ratinmaze_filled11.png" alt="Maze Problem" width="250"/>